Birm, Greensand, and Pro-OX Iron Filters: A Primer

-The three most common systems available to remove iron from well water are backwashing iron filters that use one of three different media: Birm, Greensand, and MangOX (manganese Oxide such as Pro-OX).
+The three most common systems available to remove iron from well water are back-washing iron filters that use one of three different media: Birm, Greensand, and Manganese Oxide (Pro-OX).

 Iron makes up 5% of the Planet's crust and is found in well water throughout the world.
 Whenever the amount of iron in your well water is higher than 0.3 Milligrams Per Liter (mg/L) the water can have a rusty, red-colored, brownish, or even yellow color, and cause discoloration of fixtures as well as laundry.
 Metallic tastes will probably be present and the water may smell horrible.

 Thankfully you can get easily find iron filters that will work great and remove the iron.
 However, it is important to select the best iron filter for the job, and the iron filter should be carefully chosen after a water analysis has been performed.

 Test The Water and Find Out the Well Pump Flow Rate First

 It is important to have the water analyzed for pH, general minerals and bacteria before choosing an iron filter.
 Besides analyzing the water, find out what your current well pump flow rates are, in gallons per minute so you can know that the iron filter you choose will work with the flow rate you have.

 Birm is a trade name of the Clack Corp.
 The media is manufactured from natural pumice mineral which is then covered with a very thin layer of manganese dioxide.
 Birm only will work if there is adequate dissolved oxygen in the water.
 The oxygen acts as a catalyst to change the dissolved iron in to a dense rust particle that the Birm can then remove.
 The iron rust contaminants become trapped in the Birm filter media and are then regularly removed by an automated backwashing of the iron filter.